Jemacu/Extract_KML_Folders/README.md

                         Folder in that folder (Level 3)

   The script will fail because it will end the file at the end of the 'Level 3' folder instead of extracting it to a separate file and continuing with the 'Level 2' folder.

 3. Add check for duplicate folder names (currently, if there are multiple folders with the same name, the existing file will be overwritten.)

 4. Add ability to deal with geographic features in the 'Level 1' folder (features not in subfolders)

-5. Create a GUI (Tkl?)
+5. Create a GUI (Tkl?) and deployable package

-6. Create deployable package
+6. Include styles in output file